-That’s my list of favorite Gurudwars to visit and some interesting stories I came across while visiting them.
+That’s my list of favorite Gurudwaras to visit and some interesting stories I came across while visiting them.

 Here are some Dos and Dont’s while visiting Gurudwara:

-1. Remove your slippers, shoes and hand it over the counter or place it in a shoe rack.
+1. Remove your slippers, shoes and hand it over the counter or place it on a shoe rack.
 Wash your feet and hands.

 2. Always have your head covered with a piece of cloth.
 If you don’t have a scarf, the entrance of the Gurudwara usually loans them.